I Want To Buy a Vacation Rental Property

-So you read yesterday‘s post and still think you want to own a vacation rental home.
 Now you just need to figure out whether or not you can afford it.
 How much money does it take to own a second home and how much money will you earn from it?
 I’ll walk you through the details of our second property to uncover the real cost of home ownership.
+Then you can decide if vacation rental ownership is right for you.

 As I mentioned yesterday we purchased our rental home near the height of the housing market.
 We secured a 30 year fixed rate mortgage at 6% through a credit union that required 20% down.
 These days I highly doubt you could attain a mortgage on a second home without putting down at least 20%.
 The down payment came from a bunch of stocks and mutual funds that my husband and I had been holding onto for years.
 A large chunk came from company stock that would now be worthless.